Inducing Group Fairness in Prompt-Based Language Model Decisions: Experiment Results

 \paragraph{Transfer of remediation to an unseen model.}

-This experiment has a different setup than those described earlier in this section.
-Here, we no longer make the assumption that the LLM has `introspective' abilities and thus can not return its activations to use as an embedding.
-Instead, we use a `third party' model to embed the prefix of our query and use these embeddings for any task where they are required.
-More specifically, we use the Google News 128-dimensional embedding model \cite{bengio2000neural}.\footnote{\url{https://www.kaggle.com/models/google/nnlm}.}

-This enables us to operate in environments where drawing embeddings from the LLM is not possible.
-One interesting case is where we train a post-processing remediation model on one LLM then apply to another; can we reuse the existing fairness model to improve fairness with the new model?
+In this experiment, our goal is to apply the remediation to a grey-box model which only provides access to logits (and not the last layer activations), i.e.,\ a prompted LM.
+As such, we use the Google News 128-dimensional embedding model \cite{bengio2000neural}\footnote{\url{https://www.kaggle.com/models/google/nnlm}.} to embed the query and use these embeddings for any subsequent remediation.
+Our setup enables us to operate in environments where drawing embeddings from the LM is not feasible.
+One interesting case is where we train a post-processing remediation model on one LM, and then apply it to remediate another LM (with grey-box access); can we reuse the existing fairness model to improve fairness with the new model?

 Fig. \ref{fig:model_transfer} gives the results this model transfer learning scenario.
+Note also that the Pareto frontier achieved by the smaller PaLM 2 S model in Fig. \ref{fig:model_transfer}, where Google News embeddings are used, is just slightly degraded from the Pareto frontier given in the upper plot of Fig. \ref{fig:zero_shot_pareto} where model activiations are used as embeddings, making this a promising approach for fairness remediation.
 Importantly, we find that post-processing model is still able to improve fairness when transferred (although this comes at the cost of higher performance degradation than when applied to the model that it was trained on).
-This suggests that we can save on inference costs by training our fairness model on a LLM with fewer parameters then apply it to a larger LLM at inference time.

-Note also that the Pareto frontier achieved by the smaller PaLM 2 S model in Fig. \ref{fig:model_transfer}, where `third party' embeddings are used, is just slightly degraded from the Pareto frontier given in the upper plot of Fig. \ref{fig:zero_shot_pareto} where model activiations are used as embeddings.
-This suggests that using `third party' embeddings is a reasonable choice for remediation if model activations are not available.
+This suggests that we may be able to train universal fairness mitigation heads that could be applied to any LM with grey-box access and provide fairness benefits for classification tasks.